 Newark, NJ 07102

 Do not send electronic proposals, they will not be reviewed.
 Please do not contact the PRG to check on the status of your application; we will notify you in due course.
-Proposals will not be returned, therefore do not send original material as we will not be held responsible for their safekeeping.
+Proposals will not be returned, therefore do not send original material as we will not return them to you.
+If you wish to know if your proposal reached us, please purchase tracking for your parcel, or include a stamped, self-addressed postcard in your package.